newhinton/Gone-App/Readme.md

 Screenshots
 -----------

-The yellows stole all the screenshots.
+The green's stole all the screenshots.

 Installation